 The Queen’s Partnerships and Innovation (QPI) team offers numerous services and resources to Queen’s faculty members and Research Centres and Institutes.
 For services, resources and programs for entrepreneurs, visit our Entrepreneurs, Startups, and Small to Medium-sized Enterprises page.

 To access policies related to intellectual property or research contracts and agreements, please visit our Policies page.

 To access the inventions and disclosures forms, please visit our Inventions and Intellectual Property page.

-The QPI team is responsible for the central review, drafting, negotiation, and authorization for signature of research-and-or innovation-related agreements with sponsors, collaborators, and partners for Queen's University.
-For more information and types of agreements and contracts we can help with, visit our visit our Research or Innovation-Related Agreements and Contracts page.
+The Research Legal Services is responsible for the primary coordination, negotiation, and administration of research-related agreements for Queen’s University and the affiliated teaching hospitals.
+For more information and types of agreements and contracts they can help with, visit the Research Legal Services page.

-Join our QPI SciTech News Digest to stay up to date on opportunities through Partnerships and Innovation.
+Join our QPI SciTech News Digest to stay up to date on opportunities through Queen's Partnerships and Innovation.

 The QPI team is outward facing and has a mandate to be a responsive institutional front door to industry and not-for-profit organizations that are seeking interactions and collaborations with Queen’s and our research community.
 The QPI team also helps Faculties, Departments, Research Centres and Institutes, and faculty members to advance strategic initiatives and relationships with prospective and current partners.

-In partnership with the Kingston Economic Development Corporation and relevant organizations in Syracuse, the QPI team facilitates discussions between Queen's faculty members wishing to explore and build cross-border research collaborations with SUNY campuses and supports or connects startups and SMEs looking to establish business relationships or premises in Upper State New York or in Eastern Ontario.
+In partnership with the Kingston Economic Development Corporation and relevant organizations in Syracuse, the QPI team facilitates discussions between Queen's faculty members wishing to explore and build cross-border research collaborations with the State University of New York (SUNY) campuses, including SUNY Upstate Medical University and the Upstate University Hospital, and supports or connects startups and SMEs looking to establish business relationships or premises in Upper State New York or in Eastern Ontario.

 The QPI team can help Faculties, Departments, Research Centres and Institutes, and-or faculty members to coordinate and host strategic campus visits and meetings with industry partners to showcase Queen’s research strengths and to explore opportunities to establish research collaborations.